 - Use good sentence structure and vocabulary.

 - Develop main points and provide convincing evidence to support them.

 - Maintain good control over the usage of language.

 - Even if the writing has minor errors, it doesn’t change the meaning of the essay.

 - A fair analysis of the ideas.

-- Support the claims with relevant examples.
+- Supports the claims with relevant examples.

-- Convey the meaning sensibly.
+- Conveys the meaning sensibly.

 - Decent control over the structure of sentences and language usage.